OMICs Data Analysis for Biomedical Researchers

 • Work in small groups on guided data analysis tasks

-• Apply workflows to their own or provided datasets
+• Apply workflows to provided datasets

 • Complete a small analysis project as part of the final assessment